CiscoDevNet/cdo-deploy-sdc/README.md

 # Detailed Information
 ## What are the SDC and SEC containers?
 ### Secure Device Connector (SDC)
-The SDC is a docker containerized service that facilitates communication between Cisco Defense Orchestrator and Cisco Adaptive Security Appliance (ASA/ASAv) firewalls (HTTPS) and Cisco IOS Routers/Switches (SSH) that are not cloud-native (Note that the Firewall Threat Defense platform (FTD) is CDO cloud native and does not require the use of an SDC to be managed by CDO and a cloud-delivered Firewall Management Center (cdFMC)).
+The SDC is a docker containerized service that facilitates communication between Cisco Defense Orchestrator and Cisco Adaptive Security Appliance (ASA/ASAv) firewalls (HTTPS) and Cisco IOS Routers/Switches (SSH) that are not cloud-native.
+Note that the Firewall Threat Defense platform (FTD) is CDO cloud native and does not require the use of an SDC to be managed by CDO and a cloud-delivered Firewall Management Center (cdFMC).

 ### Secure Event Connector (SEC)
 Once the SDC is deployed an SEC container is an easy add-on.
-The SEC service receives syslog messages from ASA, IOS, and FTD platforms and securely sends them to the Cisco cloud where eventing services like CDO Analytics and Cisco XDR can store, augment, and analyze these log messages. ***(Fact Check XDR)***
+The SEC service receives syslog messages from ASA, IOS, and FTD platforms and securely sends them to the Cisco cloud where eventing services like CDO Analytics and Cisco XDR can store, augment, and analyze these log messages.
 <p align="center">
 <img src="./images/cdo-sdc-outbound-only.png" alt="architecture" width="80%" height="auto">
 </p>